myfishbites logo

 If you don't like either of these 2 stories below (both true), insert your own story of giving up something and it leading to something better..

 1. There was a man who had been going out with a girl for ages.
-He thought she was the right girl for him and that they'd get married.
+He thought she was the right girl for him and that they’d get married.
 One day she split up with him.
-He was totally devestated and didn't know how there could be anyone else in the world for him.
+He was totally devastated and didn’t know how there could be anyone else in the world for him.
 But a few months later he met another woman who was even more amazing.
 They got married and have been married for many years, really happily.

 2. My brother was killed when he was working out in Africa.
 He was working with a project called Echoes in Katoka, Congo.
 Unfortunately when he was going for a holiday at the end of his time, he was killed when the car he was in crashed.
 At the time, I was nowhere with God and had been involved in gangs and some bad stuff.
 I was lost and didn't know who I was.
 Basically I was a bit of a scally.
 But the day I heard he'd been killed, I said, 'God I need you in my life, change me, help me, I can't do this without you.'
 God totally changed me, turned me around and has given me so many experiences in life.
 I've done loads of amazing stuff, travelled all over the place, done music, been on stage, helped young people and loads more.
 Although my brother died, something else was born in me and has been so amazing.